| | | | | | |

 One warm, packable fleece or puffy jacket for cool days & nights

-We walked the Camino in August and September and we were prepared for extreme heat.
+We walked our first Camino in August and September, so we were prepared for extreme heat.
 But on the coastal route, most of the time, we needed our jackets in the mornings and the evenings.
+I didn’t use my jacket as much on the Camino Frances in August, but on the occasions when I needed it, I was sure glad to have it.

 a puffy, warm jacket is a key packing item on the camino de santiago